fogleman/Minecraft/README.md

       --save-config         Saves the choices as the default config.
       -fullscreen           Runs the game in fullscreen.
 Press 'Q' to exit the game.
-      -nocompression        Enables compression for a smaller save file.
+      -nocompression        Disables compression for a smaller save file.
       -gamemode GAMEMODE    Set the Gamemode for player.
 0 = Creative, 1 =
                             Survival